resourge/react-router/README.md

 - `from` (string): Specifies the path from which the redirection should occur.
 When the current route matches the from path, the redirection defined by the to prop will be triggered.
 - `to` (string | URL | { searchParams: Record<string, any> }): Specifies the destination path or URL to which the redirection should occur.
 This can be a string representing the path, a URL object, or an object containing search parameters for the destination URL.
-- `replace` (boolean) (optional): Determines whether the redirection should replace the current URL in the browser history stack instead of adding a new entry.
+- `replace` (boolean)(optional): Determines whether the redirection should replace the current URL in the browser history stack instead of adding a new entry.
 When set to true, the current URL will be replaced with the destination URL.

 # Link

-`Link` component extends the functionality of an `<a>` element in a react application, providing seamless navigation to the specified destination (`to`).
+`Link` component enhances navigation functionality within react applications, providing seamless navigation to a specified destination (`to`).
 It integrates with the `useLink` hook to manage navigation logic and utilizes the `url` hook to match the current route and apply styling based on the match status.

-## Usage
+## Usage (web only)

 ```tsx
 import { Link } from '@resourge/react-router';